 - Senate Status: S.219 will get a Senate Finance Subcommittee hearing on Tuesday, Feb.
 14th at 11:00 in Room 308 of the Gressette Building.

 Immunity from Nuisance Suits: S.323 and H.3653 give industry a blanket immunity from legitimate nuisance complaints – noise, odors, etc. If the ability to hold industries accountable for these and other nuisances is taken away, there will be no deterrent for bad actors and bad neighbors.
 Existing nuisance laws and court precedent have already established a process for addressing disputes that arise between industries and their neighbors.
 The current system is not broken and is not being abused – this bill is yet another example of a solution seeking a problem.

-- House Status: S.323 will get a Senate LCI Subcommittee hearing on Wednesday, Feb.
+- Senate Status: S.323 will get a Senate LCI Subcommittee hearing on Wednesday, Feb.
 15th at 9:30 am in Room 307 of the Gressette Building.